About the Book

 3 Shades of Blue: Miles Davis, John Coltrane, Bill Evans, and the Lost Empire of Cool

-From the author of the definitive biography of Frank Sinatra, the story of how jazz arrived at the pinnacle of American culture in 1959, told through the journey of three towering artists --- Miles Davis, John Coltrane and Bill Evans --- who came together to create the most iconic jazz album of all time, Kind of Blue.
+From the author of the definitive biography of Frank Sinatra, the story of three towering artists --- Miles Davis, John Coltrane and Bill Evans --- and how they came together to create the most iconic jazz album of all time, Kind of Blue.

-3 SHADES OF BLUE is James Kaplan’s magnificent account of the paths of the three giants to the mountaintop of 1959 and beyond.
-It’s a book about music, business, race, heroin and the towns that gave jazz its home, from New Orleans and New York to Kansas City, Philadelphia, Chicago and LA.
-It’s an astonishing meditation on creativity and the strange hothouses that can produce its full flowering.
-It’s a book about the great forebears of this golden age, particularly Charlie Parker and Dizzy Gillespie, and the disrupters, like Ornette Coleman, who would take the music down truly new paths.
+In 1959, America’s great indigenous art form, jazz, reached the height of its power and popularity.
+James Kaplan’s magnificent 3 SHADES OF BLUE captures how that golden era came to be, and its pinnacle with the recording of Kind of Blue.
+It’s a book about music, business, race, heroin, the cities that gave jazz its home, and the Black geniuses behind its rise.
+It’s an astonishing meditation on creativity and the strange environments where it can flourish most.
+It’s a book about the great forebears and founders of a lost era, and the disrupters who would take the music down truly new paths.
 And it’s about why the world of jazz most people know is a museum to this never-replicated period.

-But above all, 3 SHADES OF BLUE is a book about three very different men --- their struggles, their choices, their tragedies, their greatness.
-Bill Evans had a gruesome downward spiral.
-John Coltrane took the mystic’s path into a space far away from mainstream concerns.
-Miles had three or four sea changes in him before the end.
-The tapestry of their lives is, in Kaplan’s hands, an American odyssey with no direction home.
+But above all, 3 SHADES OF BLUE is a book about three very different men --- the greatness and varied fortunes of Miles Davis, John Coltrane and Bill Evans.
+The tapestry of their lives is, in Kaplan’s hands, a national odyssey with no direction home.
 It is also a masterpiece, a book about jazz that is as big as America.

 Audiobook available, read by Dion Graham